 At the end of the day, it is really not about being more picky or more open-minded.
 Instead, the solution is to be picky about the right things, and get extremely clear on what it is that you want in a partner.

 From the standpoint of what creates a successful and lasting relationship, there are some things you should be extremely picky about:

 Everything else is workable.
-That includes a person’s looks and height, what they do for a living, personality type, how much money they make, where they’re from, their family, et cetera.
+That includes a person’s looks and height, what they do for a living, personality type, how much money they make, shared interests, where they’re from, their family, et cetera.